Sizzling Steak Fajita Recipe2014-08-04

 You take your flour tortillas, up to 12 of them and put them into this little pouch and microwave them for about 45 seconds.

 The tortillas stay warm for an hour!
-I love it when I have a buffet party as there are always hot tortillas ready to go.
-I can't recommend this product enough.
+These work great for a buffet party as there are always hot tortillas ready to go.
+I can’t recommend this product enough.

-Now we have every thing in place and we are ready to make that sizzling steak fajita recipe.
+Now we have every thing in place and we are ready to make this sizzling steak fajita recipe.